Coboundaries and eigenvalues of finitary S-adic systems: The constant-length -adic case

-Indeed, condition (i) ensures that any directive sequence from $\mathcal S$ is straight.
+Then we claim that $-1$ is an eigenvalue, provided that the resulting shift is aperiodic.
+Indeed, Condition (i) ensures that any primitive directive sequence from $\mathcal S$ is straight.
 Condition (ii) ensures that any directive sequence is recognizable, using Theorem \ref{c:rec}.
 Condition (iii) ensures that there is a fully essential word of length two.
 Therefore Theorem \ref{cor:fully-essential-constant-coboundarybis} applies.
-Finally, Conditions (iv) and (v) ensure that -1 is an eigenvalue, as
+Finally, Conditions (iv) and (v) ensure that in all words of the language $\mathcal L_{\boldsymbol \sigma}$, a letter from $\{a,b\}$ is always followed by a letter from $\{c,d\}$ and conversely.
+Thus -1 is an eigenvalue, as